 “I don’t know.
 I think that maybe it’s the accumulated darkness of everything I’ve ever repressed, and now it wants to eat me.”

 “Really?
 That’s an interesting theory.
 But if it eats you, how is it going to digest you?
 Maybe the snow is like stomach acid, and the trees are, like, the walls of intestines.”

 They walked on, Caitlyn’s boots drawing Seth forward.
 The trees got louder.

-“So if a tree screams in the forest and no one can hear it, did it actually say anything?”
+He asked her, “So if a tree screams in the forest and no one can hear it, did it actually say anything?”

 “I don’t know.
 Is it screaming like actual words, or just like aaaaaahhhhhh all the time?”

-He listened to the trees.
+Seth listened to the trees.

 “It’s screaming like a sort of image.
 Like not words or aaaaahhhhh but more like a conceptual image of a dark void and fire and death and hatred and stuff.”